Housing Accommodation Requests

 This process is for students who wish to have additional consideration given to their housing assigment due to a disability.

 You must personally inform us of your needs prior to or at the time you submit your Housing Contract.
 Action plans from elementary - high school do not apply to college and campus offices are not legally permitted to share your medical information.
-If you previously told Admissions, your adviser, your professor, etc. they CANNOT tell us.

 To ensure your needs are met, you must go through this process.
 Don't assume your needs will be met based only on your preferences.